Eirik-Nicolai/transaction_engine/readme.md

 * Used floats despite a bad precision with mathematical operators adue to time constraints and an unfamiliar CSV/Serde package.
   * Given more time I'd have implemented the Visitor trait to convert it to a u128 as a base data type and convert that back to a float for outputs.

-* The TX Identifier was not specified, so used unsigned 64 bit.

 * Using an unordered dataset (hashmap) for speed of finding value to key as we don't care about the order after we receive the transaction

 * A threaded design was not implemented as I felt it didn't make sense in the assignment text given with the time constraints.